KaiHuang94/CLIM618/index.md

-# The relationship between ENSO and temperature and precipitation patterns
+# The Difference between Composite and Regressed OLR on RMM index

 ## Kai Huang

 ## Introduction

-My CLIM 680 project investigates the relationship between the El Nino Southern Oscillation and temperature and precipitation.
-I choose this topic because it has been widely explored and written about in the scientific literature, but I wanted to see these relationships for myself.
-I also explored the relationship between temperature and precipitation with another climate index, the NAO, for comparison.
+My CLIM 680 project investigates the difference between the composited OLR and regressed OLR on the RMM1 and RMM2 index of Madden-Julian Oscillation (MJO).
+I choose this topic because the composite and linear regression have been widely used in climate research, but I wanted to see how they are different in representing the OLR structure of MJO.
+Here I consider the linearly regressed OLR as the linear mode of MJO because it only capture the OLR with same periodicity, while the composited OLR contains variations of all time scales thus both linear and nonlinear structures are included.

 ## Data

 The datasets used in my project are:

-__NOAA/OISST__
+__Era-Interim zonal wind at 850hPa and 200hPa__
-The [NOAA/OISST]( https://kpegion.github.io/COLA-DATASETS-CATALOG/sst.mnmean.nc) dataset is monthly, global sea surface temperature data from Dec, 1981 to Apr, 2020.
-It has horizontal resoluiton of 1deg longitude by 1deg latitude.
+The Era-Interim reanalysis (stored in `/shared/ccsm4/khuang/obs/era-interim/ on COLA servers`) dataset is daily global data from Jan, 1979 to Dec, 2017.
+It has horizontal resoluiton of 2.5 deg longitude by 2.5 deg latitude.

-__GPCP Precipitation__
-The [GPCP precipitation](https://kpegion.github.io/COLA-DATASETS-CATALOG/gpcp_precip.mon.mean.nc) is monthly global precipitation from Jan 1979 to Apr 2020.
+__NOAA Outgoing Longwave Radiation__
+The NOAA Outgoing Longwave Radiation (stored in `/shared/ccsm4/khuang/obs/NOAA-OLR/ on COLA servers`) is daily global Outgoing Longwave Radiation at the top of atmosphere from Jun 1979 to Dec 2019.
 It is on a 2.5 deg longitude by 2.5 deg latitude gride.

-__GHCN_CAMS__
-The [GHCN_CAMS](https://kpegion.github.io/COLA-DATASETS-CATALOG/ghcn_cams) is a global, land-only, monthly temperature datasets from Jan 1948 to Mar 2020.
-It is on a 0.5 deg longitude by 0.5 deg latitude grid.

-__NAO Index__
-The [NAO Index](https://www.psl.noaa.gov/data/correlation/nao.data) is the monthly CPC index, provided by NOAA/ESRL/PSL.
-It is located on the COLA servers in `/shared/ccsm4/kpegion/obs2/CLIM_INDICES/nao.data`.

 ## Results and Codes

 ### Functions
 I created a set of functions in `clim_utils.py` for doing common tasks used throughout my analysis, including:
+* `MonthlyClimatology(ds)` and `DailyClimatology(ds)` for calculating monthly and daily climatology
-* Labelling plots
+* `label_latlon(ax,lons,lats)` for labelling plots
+* `DailyAnomaly(ds)` for calculating daily anomalies
+* `LinearRegression_Map(v,p,ndimlat,ndimlon)` for calculating the linearly regressed 2-dimensional v on predictor p
-* calculating climatology and anomalies
+* `rmm(ds_u850,ds_u200,ds_olr)` for calculating the two leading EOFs and corresponding PCs of RMM index
-* etc.

 ### Conda Environment